neone/NDImageManager/README.md

 ## Requirements

-NDAvatarApp requires at least iOS 12.
+NDImageManager requires at least iOS 12.

 ## Installation

 To install the NDImageManager framework in your app simply add it to the Swift Packages of your project settings.
 No pods, no command line tools.
 Just a Swift Package :)
+**Included in the repository is the ImageAssets catalog you will need for the framework.
+Be sure to include this in any apps that use the framework otherwise some buttons will not be visible.**

 ## Release Notes